 Not all insurance covers emergency aeromedical evacuation home or to a hospital in a major city, which may be the only way to get medical attention for a serious emergency.

 The World Health Organization recommends that all travellers regardless of the region they are travelling in should be covered for diphtheria, tetanus, measles, mumps, rubella and polio, as well as hepatitis B. While making preparations to travel, take the opportunity to ensure that all of your routine vaccination cover is complete.
 However, in Iran outbreaks are rare.

-World Health Organization (www.who.int/ith) The superb, free International Travel and Health, which is revised annually.
+World Health Organization (www.who.int/ith) The superb, free International Travel and Health is revised annually.